JLi69/blog/_posts/2023-12-11-first-post.md

 I've decided to create a blog!
 Here I'll probably share thoughts, projects, and interesting things that I find.
-I'm not sure how often I will post or when exactly I will post but hopefully if you end up finding my posts a worthwhile read.
-Also, I plan on customizing the blog in the future to have a custom theme and also not have such a generic title ("Blog" is a rather boring name for a blog...) along with a non-default theme.
+I'm not sure how often I will post or when exactly I will post but hopefully you end up finding my posts a worthwhile read.
+Also, I plan on customizing the blog in the future to have a custom theme and also have it not have such a generic title ("Blog" is a rather boring name for a blog...).
 I'm not entirely sure what I want the  style of this blog to be and I also don't know what I want the current title to be right now either...
 I want something creative and unique but at the same time I have trouble naming things ("There are three hard problems in computer science: off by one errors, cache invalidation, and naming things").
 I'll probably eventually figure it out.

 Anyway, I should probably introduce myself!
 I am currently in high school and my interests include math, physics, and computer science.
 I am also a ~~failed~~